chris4jahn/myMacBookSetup/README.md

    I prefer using the *Home* and *End* keys to navigate lines efficiently.
 These settings enable this functionality on a standard keyboard.

    You can find my configurations here: [karabiner-elements](./karabiner-elements/)

+## 4. Files and Folders

+I use **Time Machine** backups with an external SSD to protect Files and Folders against unwanted deletion.

 ## Conclusion